Q. Where do we start?

-A. This should never happen, but if by some unforeseen circumstance it does, the wet straw must be removed and replaced.
+A. Like all structures if they get wet they need repaired.
+If by some unforeseen circumstance a bale wall was damaged and allowed moisture to enter, the wet straw would simply be removed and replaced.
 This can be achieved by cutting away the render from the damaged area as you would any other cladding, either from the interior or exterior, replacing with dry bales and rendering.

 Q. How does the roof fit on?

-A. The roof is fixed to the top plate timbers above the bale walls, just as you would a traditional frame home.
+A. The roof is fixed to the top plate timbers above the bale walls which are not load bearing, just as you would a traditional frame home.